humanmade/altis-cloud/docs/https.md

 ### Certificate and Key

-If providing a certificate, contact support with the certificate in PEM format (.cer) and private key.
+To provide a custom certificate without using an Altis-provided CSR, contact support with the following:

+* Private key
+* Main certificate
-Please note that the entire certificate chain, including intermediate and root certificates, must be provided.
+* Full certificate chain, including intermediate certificates and root certificate

+Please allow up to a week for the verification and installation of custom certificates.